MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAutoAttendantDialScope.md

 $dialScope = New-CsAutoAttendantDialScope -GroupScope -GroupIds $groupIds
 ```

-In Example 2, we use the Find-CsGroup to find groups with name "Contoso Sales", and then use the identities of those groups to create an auto attendant dial scope using the New-CsAutoAttendantDialScope cmdlet.
+In Example 2, we use the Find-CsGroup cmdlet to find groups with name "Contoso Sales", and then use the identities of those groups to create an auto attendant dial scope using the New-CsAutoAttendantDialScope cmdlet.

 ## PARAMETERS